MRes

 What will I learn?

 The modules included in this programme are designed to provide a fundamental basis for understanding and contributing meaningfully to parasite control strategies.
-This qualification combines taught elements that focus primarily on how to undertake excellent research and how research can address grand challenges in parasitology that we face as a society.
+You will also discover how research can address grand challenges in parasitology that we face as a society.

-This interdisciplinary research training provides you with the skills needed to complete your individual Research Dissertation.
-The key feature here is that you are able to explore an area of parasitology that fascinates you and undertake higher level research with the personalised support of a supervisor.
+This interdisciplinary research training provides you with the skills needed to complete your individual research dissertation.
+The key feature of the course is that you are able to explore an area of parasitology that fascinates you and undertake an extended piece of higher level research with the support of a supervisor.

 How will I be assessed?